-The Tax Summit is being held in the heart of Sydney at the world-class International Convention Centre (ICC).
+The Tax Summit is being held at the world-class International Convention Centre in Sydney.
 Just 20 minutes from the airport and a 10 minute stroll to the shopping of the CBD.
 Hotels are just a short walk away.

 Take the time to add a few days on before or after to unwind.
 You deserve it, and couldn't be better placed.